On products of long cycles: short cycle dependence and separation probabilities: Introduction

 Let $\Sym{n}$ be the symmetric group on the symbols $[n] : = \{1,2, \dots, n\}$.
-It is well known that the conjugacy classes of $\Sym{n}$ are indexed by partitions of $n$; a permutation's weakly decreasing list of cycles lengths determines the partition giving its conjugacy class.
+It is well known that the conjugacy classes of $\Sym{n}$ are indexed by partitions of $n$; a permutation's weakly decreasing list of cycle lengths determines the partition giving its conjugacy class.
 We call this partition the permutation's \emph{cycle type}, and we denote by $C_\lambda$ the class of permutations with type $\lambda$.
-Any permutation whose cycle type is a hook is called a \emph{cycle}.
+Any permutation whose cycle type is a hook is called a \emph{cycle}, and, more specifically, a permutation with cycle type $(n-i, 1^i)$ is an $(n-i)$-cycle.
 A \emph{full} cycle has type $(n)$.

-Let $\eps$ be the signature of a permutation.
-Namely, $\eps(\sigma) = 1$ if $\sigma$ is an even permutation and $-1$ otherwise.
-We abuse notation and write $\eps(\lambda)$ for a partition $\lambda$, which is the signature of any permutation of type $\lambda$ and we call the partition even or odd accordingly.
+Let $\eps$ be the signature of a permutation; that is, $\eps(\sigma) = 1$ if $\sigma$ is an even permutation and $-1$ otherwise.
+We abuse notation and write $\eps(\lambda)$ for a partition $\lambda$, which is the signature of any permutation of type $\lambda$, and we call the partition \emph{even} or \emph{odd} accordingly.
 It is well known that a partition $\lambda$ is even if and only if $|\lambda| - \ell(\lambda)$ is an even integer.

-For partitions $\lambda,\mu$ and $\nu$ of $n$ the \emph{connection coefficient of $\Sym{n}$}, written $c^\lambda_{\mu, \nu}$, is the number of ways of writing a fixed element of cycle type $\lambda$ as a product of permutations of cycle types $\mu$ and $\nu$, respectively.
-Equivalently, $c^\lambda_{\mu, \nu}$ are the structure constants of the centre of the symmetric group algebra.
-Finding $c^\lambda_{\mu, \nu}$ is an important problem in algebraic combinatorics.
-See for example the work of H. Farahat and G. Higman \cite{FarahatHigman1959}, D. Walkup \cite{Walkup1979}, R. Stanley \cite{StanleyFactorizationIntoNCycles}, D. Jackson \cite{JacksonPermutationsCharacters} and I. Goulden and D. Jackson \cite{GouldenJackson1992}.
-A rather general formula is due to A. Goupil and G. Schaeffer \cite{GoupilSchaefferStructureCoef}.
-But even this last result requires that at least one of the three partitions $\lambda, \mu$ or $\nu$ is $(n)$.
-Since